 Impact on Explanation Robustness Group irregularities can also reduce robustness, meaning that small changes to a source distribution result in large changes to the shift explanation.
-Figure 3 shows an example of poor explanation robustness from our experiments on the Adult and Civil Comments datasets.
-In Figure 3a, a small perturbation to the source distribution leads to the explanation modifying the race feature for a cluster of the data.
-Figure 3b shows a shift explanation that maps a non-toxic sample relating to medicine into the target distribution of toxic sentences.
-After a small perturbation, the explanation maps the same sample by adding the words "shooter" and "stupid" which is an unfeasible change since it changes the topic of the source distribution since it should explain general behavior instead of relying on minute details of a distribution.
+Figure 2 shows an example of poor explanation robustness from our experiments on the Adult and Civil Comments datasets.
+In Figure 2a, a small perturbation to the source distribution leads to the explanation modifying the race feature for a cluster of the data.
+Figure 2b shows a shift explanation that maps a non-toxic sample relating to medicine into the target distribution of toxic sentences.
+After a small perturbation, the explanation maps the same sample by adding the words "shooter" and "stupid" which is an unfeasible change since it changes the topic of the sample to violence.
+Ideally, we want a shift explanation to be robust to very small changes to the source distribution since it should explain general behavior instead of relying on minute details of a distribution.

-Lastly, to formally validate that group irregularities are a fundamental problem, we study a simple 1D setting in Section 3.5 where we show that group irregularities always exist for explanations that optimize the reduction in Wasserstein distance between the source and target.
+Lastly, to formally validate that group irregularities are a fundamental problem, we study a simple 1D setting in Section 3.4 where we show that group irregularities always exist for explanations that optimize the reduction in Wasserstein distance between the source and target.

-3 GROUP-AWARE SHIFT EXPLANATIONS (GSE)
+3 Group-aware Shift Explanations (GSE)

-In this section, we discuss our method and formalize the notions of feasibility and robustness introduced in Section 2 as metrics for evaluating shift explanations.
+In this section, we discuss our method applied to K-cluster explanations and formalize the notions of feasibility and robustness introduced in Section 2 as metrics for evaluating shift explanations.
+We give details in Appendix A for how to generalize our method to support most shift explanation methods and diverse datasets including text and image data.